Disney's Friends for Change: Awards

-We Can Change the World
+"We Can Change the World"

 "We Can Change the World" is a song sung by Bridgit Mendler for the Disney's Friends for Change campaign and specifically, for the first Disney's Friends for Change Games.
-The song was written by Joacim Persson and Mendler herself.
+The song was written by Mendler and Joacim Persson.

 Background

-The song premiered on Radio Disney on June 10.
+The song premiered on Radio Disney on June 10, 2011.
 With its release, Disney donated $250,000 to the Disney Worldwide Conservation Fund.
 The song was made available for download on the Friends for Change website and on iTunes on June 11.
 All proceeds went to environmental charities, similar to the other songs released for the initiative.

 Music video

-The music video premiered on Disney Channel on June 10.
-It was directed by Art Spigel, director of the Disney Channel Games, and was filmed on-location at Disney Golden Oak Ranch in Los Angeles, California.
-The song features Mendler happily singing in a park with a camera in her hand and into a microphone.
-Kids from all over the world eventually join her in singing the anthem.
-Some of the kids include international Disney Channel stars Valeria Baroni, Jorge Blanco, Olavo Cavalheiro, Nicole Ishida, Murtuza Kutianawala and Eve Ottino.
+The music video premiered on Disney Channel on June 10, 2011.
+It was directed by Art Spigel, director of the Disney's Friends for Change Games, and was filmed on-location at Disney Golden Oak Ranch in Los Angeles, California.
+The song features Mendler singing in a park with a camera in her hand and into a microphone.
+Children from all over the world eventually join her in singing the anthem, including international Disney Channel stars Valeria Baroni, Jorge Blanco, Olavo Cavalheiro, Nicole Ishida, Murtuza Kutianawala and Eve Ottino.